 The nomination form must be completed online in a single session (you cannot save your work and come back to it later).
 It is strongly recommended to read the nomination form entirely before you begin to ensure you have all necessary information and documents ready.
 In addition to completing the form, required documents include:

-- An electronic copy of your transcripts for your current engineering program
+- An electronic copy of your transcripts for your current engineering program.
+An unofficial copy is acceptable.

 - Two letters of support - Each letter should provide evidence and validation of the contributions described in the nomination package.
 (2 pages maximum per letter)